JLG1995/ASU_SER415_FallA2024/README.md

 # Software Engineering Documentation Samples
-This repository contains selected documentation and diagrams from my coursework at Arizona State University.
+This repository contains selected documentation and diagrams from my coursework (SER 415 - Inception) at Arizona State University.

 These samples demonstrate my ability to:
 - Create structured technical documentation (reports, requirements, and analysis).